 - Participate in the Underserved Populations Touring Activity which will involve visits to multiple sites including an FQHC, underserved community mental health center, substance abuse clinic, and/or state hospital.

-- Participate in a mini rotation in the Addiction Treatment Center at KUMC (elective).
+- Participate in a mini rotation in the Addiction Treatment Center at KUMC.

 All interns receive extensive didactic training emphasizing clinical application.
-Didactics feature evidence-based practice, cultural competency and humility, and special topics such as health disparities and access barriers.
+Didactics feature evidence-based practice, individual and cultural diversity, and special topics such as health disparities and access barriers.
 There is a strong focus on developing an excellent knowledge of many medical conditions.
 A special seminar and experiential activities are exclusively devoted to diversity training.
 Interns receive training in supervision, educate other trainees in multidisciplinary settings, and present in a didactic format.
 All interns will receive training in supervision.
-All interns also work with a mentor to design and carry on a program evaluation research project.
+All interns also work with a mentor to design and carry out a program evaluation research project.